Terms & Conditions

 8. Disabilities and medical problems

 We are not a specialist disabled holiday company, but we will do our utmost to cater for any special requirements you may have.
 If you or any member of your party has any medical problem or disability which may affect your stay, please provide us with full details before we confirm your booking so that we can try to advise you as to the suitability of your chosen arrangements.
-We may require you to produce a doctor’s certificate certifying that you are fit to participate in the itinerary.
+We may require you to produce a doctor’s certificate certifying that you are fit to participate in the tour.
 Acting reasonably, if we are unable to properly accommodate the needs of the person(s) concerned, we will not confirm your booking or if you did not give us full details at the time of booking, we will cancel it and impose applicable cancellation charges when we become aware of these details.

 We make every effort to ensure that your holiday arrangements run smoothly but if you do have a problem during your holiday, please inform our representative immediately who will endeavour to put things right.
 If the problem cannot be resolved and you wish to complain further, you must send formal written notice of your complaint to us at our London office within 28 days of the end of your stay, giving your booking reference and all other relevant information.
 Please keep your letter concise and to the point.
 This will assist us to quickly identify your concerns and speed up our response to you.
 Failure to follow the procedure set out in this clause may affect ours and the applicable supplier’s ability to investigate your complaint, and will affect your rights under this contract.